nicholasyager/overgrown-to-thriving/presentation.md

 # <!--fit--> dbt deployments can be tricky to scale

 1. Large organizations tend toward decentralization
-2. Decentralization can lead to inconsistent standards and design principles
+2. Decentralization can lead to inconsistent standards and significant overhead
 3. It's so easy to add "just one more" model

 <!-- And now we're in the endgame of how to resolve our differences.
 Do we put in the effort to have GTM align with Finance or vis versa, or do we make just a few more models that shim together bits of both to workaround the reporting difference? dbt makes it delightfully easy to reference existing models and start pulling in data from somewhere else in the project. -->

+---

+figure showing what adding "one more model" looks like at first ...

+---

+And figure showing what it can turn into.

 ---